MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-android/index.md

 ### API implementation
 All API calls must be called on an instance of `MFPPush`.
 This can be by created a class level field such as `private MFPPush push = MFPPush.getInstance();`, and then calling `push.<api-call>` throughout the class.

-Alternatively you can call `MFPPush.getInstance().<api_call>` for each instance in which you need to access the push API's
+Alternatively you can call `MFPPush.getInstance().<api_call>` for each instance in which you need to access the push API methods.

 #### Initialization
 Required for the client application to connect to MFPPush service with the right application context.
 * The API method should be called first before using any other MFPPush APIs.
 * Registers the callback function to handle received push notifications.